Skelmis/Blurp/README.md

 - Deploy it with `docker compose up -d`
 - Point your domains at the site
 - Point your reverse proxy at the deployed port
-- Create a new superuser using `piccolo user create` in the docker shell
+- Create a new superuser using `poetry run piccolo user create` in the docker shell
   - Tick yes to all three provided options